NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 ![Figure 2](divisibility-of-split/allocate-6-as-2,4.svg)

-We call the above situation *over-allocated*.
+We call the above situation *over-allocated*, that is, we are not only allocating data, but also allocating holes.

 Because there are holes in the allocation due to indivisible split, a natural question to ask is: When we write to an over-allocated buffer,